Take-Home Pay Calculator

 How to read your take-home pay breakdown

-The calculator uses the IRS percentage-method withholding formula from IRS Publication 15-T. Your annualized gross pay is reduced by a filing-status allowance ($10,000 for single/HOH, $20,000 for MFJ in 2025), then the 2025 progressive brackets are applied.
+The calculator uses the IRS percentage-method withholding formula from IRS Publication 15-T (2026), Worksheet 1A.
+Your annualized gross pay is reduced by a flat amount ($8,600 for single/HOH, $12,900 for MFJ, when the W-4 Step 2 box is not checked), then the 2026 annual withholding table, with its built-in 0% band, is applied.
 The result is de-annualized to get per-period withholding.

 annual gross = salary (or hourly x hours/week x 52)